 Anticipating pleasure or intimacy is one of the key elements in sexual desire.
 The more you enjoy sex, the more you look forward to it.
 And visa versa.
 Anticipation makes the body produce hormones that prepares your for sex.
 So hypnosis can help you increase your sex drive.

 A philosopher once said, “Growth is the only moral end.”
 I’ve taken this as a commandment for self-exploration and -development.
 Our sexuality is an important aspect of who we are.
 So growing as sensual and sexual beings is essential to both self-awareness and self-development.

 Some people grow by exploring fantasies, trying new activities, discovering what you like and what you don’t.
 Others grow by improving existing skills or developing new ones.
 Doms grow by improving their ability to train their subs.
-Subs subs grow by improving their ability to obey, serve and give pleasure.
+Subs grow by improving their ability to obey, serve and give pleasure.
 And writers, like me, grow by writing in different genres and developing types of characters.

-Alone or with a partner, whether you want to increase your sex drive, train your mind for submission, or just explore a fantasy, you should try erotic hypnosis.
+Whether you want to increase your sex drive, train your mind for submission, or just explore a fantasy, you should try erotic hypnosis.

 Hypnotic Dreams offers a variety of erotic hypnosis audio files for men and women.